 Perforce groups are created by superusers with the p4 group command.
-Not only do they make it easier to assign protections, but they provide useful fail-safe mechanisms in the form of maxresults and maxscanrows, described in the next section.
+Not only do they make it easier to assign protections, they also provide useful fail-safe mechanisms in the form of maxresults and maxscanrows, described in the next section.